sizakuma/gemlang/README.md

 # About

-**Gem** is a scripting compiled programming language that allows for both Just-In-Time and Ahead-Of-Time compilation.
+**Gem** is a scripting Just-In-Time compiled programming language.
 Gem offers the best of both worlds, like: safe and customizable runtime, small execution times, dirrect memory access (unsafe, if needed), etc.